 - Standard Form SF424.
 Application for Federal Assistance (Completed by DLG) - Standard Form 424C.
-Budget Information for Construction Programs - Copy of the Negotiated Indirect Cost Rate Agreement (If applicable) - Letter of Recommendation from the State Liaison Officer (SLO) (Completed by DLG) - Project Narrative (maximum length 10 pages) See below for more information - Budget Narrative (maximum length 5 pages, including tables) See below for more information - Project Timeline (1 page limit) Must clearly show all tasks necessary to complete the proposed work including dates for discrete benchmarks of significant work elements.
-The must include the date the park/resource will be open to the public. - Photos of current site condition and surrounding environment - Maps and Plans - (a) Recreation Area Map showing the location of the project and identifying all existing recreation resources (if any) within a 1-mile vicinity of the project site. - (b) Map (or Aerial Photo) Delineating Project Area and Proposed Boundary must clearly indicate area to be acquired and/or developed, as well as the proposed boundary of the larger park/recreation area that would be subject to the perpetual protection provisions of the LWCF Act. - (c) Plan or Sketch of the Site Features identifying location of planned recreational improvements and other features such as where the public will access the site, parking, etc. - Letter of Support documenting secured contributions of matching share, stating the amount and type of contribution. - Kentucky Clearinghouse Comments - Optional: General Letters of Support (Letters of support from Congress must be addressed to the project sponsor, and Letter of Intent to Sell, Purchase, or Donate Property (for projects requiring acquisition).
+Budget Information for Construction Programs (Completed by DLG) - Standard Form 424D.
+Assurances for Construction Programs - Standard Form 429B.
+Real Property Status Report, Request to Acquire, Improve, or Furnish for acquisition or acquisition & development projects only. - Project Abstract Summary See below for more information - Pre-award Onsite Inspection Report - Letter of Recommendation from the State Liaison Officer (SLO) (Completed by DLG) - Project Narrative (maximum length 10 pages) See below for more information - Budget Narrative (maximum length 5 pages, including tables) See below for more information - Project Timeline (1 page limit) must clearly show all tasks necessary to complete the proposed work including dates for discrete benchmarks of significant work elements.
+The must include the date the park/resource will be open to the public. - Photos of current site condition and surrounding environment - Maps and Plans - (a) Recreation Area Map showing the location of the project and identifying all existing recreation resources (if any) within a .5-mile vicinity of the economically disadvantaged community(ies) that will be served by the project. - (b) Map (or Aerial Photo) Delineating Project Area and Proposed Boundary must clearly indicate area to be acquired and/or developed, as well as the proposed boundary of the larger park/recreation area that would be subject to the perpetual protection provisions of the LWCF Act. - (c) Plan or Sketch of the Site Features identifying location of planned recreational improvements and other features such as where the public will access the site, parking, etc. - Letter of Support Documenting Secured Contributions of Matching Share stating the amount and type of contribution. - General Letters of Support letters of support from Congress must be addressed to the project sponsor. - Letter of Intent to Sell, Purchase, or Donate Property acquisition projects only. - Application and Revision Form includes SHPO, Clearinghouse Comments, Etc. - Description and Notification Form (Completed by DLG) - Copy of an Approved Waiver of Retroactivity (if applicable) - Conflict of Interest Disclosure - Overlap of Duplication of Effort Statement